za3k/qr-backup/docs/FAQ.md

 - Since each code contains the code number (01-50), the computer sorts everything out, making sure each code 01-50 is present exactly once.
 The codes are put in order (and duplicates removed).
 - The "N01/50" thru "N50/50" labels are removed.
 Any chunk with an unexpected label is thrown out (for forwards compatibility).
 - Each chunk is base64-decoded
+- If any normal chunks are missing, we use erasure coding to restore missing normal chunks using parity chunks.
+- The normal chunks are appended together.
+- The data starts with a length.
+We remove this, and remove the padding at the end using the length information.
-- The chunks are appended together.
-This has restored the preprocessed data.
+- This has restored the preprocessed data.
 - If the data was encrypted, it is decrypted with GPG in symmetric mode.
 - If the data was compressed, it's decompressed.
 The file is now restored.
 - The file is checksummed using sha256, which verifies the file is perfectly restored.